2010 United States Senate election in Pennsylvania: Background

-The next month, however, Toomey announced he would not likely not run for Senate again and said he was instead seriously considering a possible bid for governor in 2010.
-But after Specter voted in favor of the Barack Obama-supported stimulus proposal aimed at stopping the economic recession, Toomey began to once again contemplate running for Senate, claiming he believed the incumbent Senator was supporting federal government bailouts and spending plans that were "taking the country on a dangerously wrong path".
-In discussions with potential supporters in his possible governor bid, dozens of Pennsylvanians urged Toomey to challenge Specter, who was considered particularly vulnerable because he had supported the Democrats' stimulus plan.
-In early March, Toomey began to privately assure supporters he would run against Specter, and during a March 28 keynote address before the Pennsylvania Leadership Conference in Harrisburg, he announced, "It's very likely that very soon I will be a candidate for the U.S. Senate"; the 600 audience members gave him a standing ovation at the news.
+In January, Toomey announced he would likely not run for Senate and was instead seriously considering a bid for governor in 2010.
+Peg Luksik, an anti-abortion activist from Johnstown who had previously lost bids for governor in 1990, 1994, and 1998, announced her candidacy for the Republican primary in March after Toomey assured her that he did not plan to run.
+Although some questioned her lack of experience and limited knowledge of foreign affairs, Luksik said she planned to oppose big government and excessive spending.

-Peg Luksik, a conservative anti-abortion activist from Johnstown who previously lost bids for governor in 1990 and 1994, had announced her candidacy for the Republican primary in March.
-Although some questioned her lack of elected office experience and limited knowledge of foreign affairs, Luksik said she planned to be an advocate against big government and excessive spending.
-During a conversation in February 2009, Toomey had assured her he did not plan to run for Senate again.
-She was present the next month at the Pennsylvania Leadership Conference when Toomey announced his plans to run, but Luksik said she nevertheless planned to stay in the race.
-She said she did not feel betrayed by Toomey's surprise announcement, adding, "I understand these two men have a long, personal and rather vindictive history and there's a real desire for the two of them to go and hit each other with sticks.
+However, Toomey reversed his position again after Specter voted for the American Recovery and Reinvestment Act, claiming he believed Specter was supporting federal government bailouts and spending plans that were "taking the country on a dangerously wrong path."
+In discussions with potential supporters for a gubernatorial campaign, dozens of Pennsylvanians urged Toomey to challenge Specter.
+In early March, Toomey began to privately assure supporters he would run against Specter, and during his March 28 keynote address to the Pennsylvania Leadership Conference in Harrisburg, he announced, "It's very likely that very soon I will be a candidate for the U.S. Senate."
+The audience gave him a standing ovation.
+Luksik was present and said she did not feel betrayed by the surprise announcement but planned to stay in the race.
+She added, "I understand these two men have a long, personal and rather vindictive history, and there's a real desire for the two of them to go and hit each other with sticks.
 I get that.
 I have five sons."
-Her candidacy led to speculation that Luksik and Toomey could split the conservative vote, which could help Specter secure a victory in the primary from moderate voters, but Luksik said she would resist any efforts by conservative Republicans to pressure her into withdrawing.
+Some observers speculated that Luksik and Toomey could split the conservative vote, helping Specter secure victory, but Luksik said she would resist any efforts by conservative Republicans to pressure her into withdrawing.